jtrive84/TPOFTO/content/articles/Statistical_Modeling/b_mat_fact_lin_reg.md

 # np.allclose(B0, B1): True
 ```

-Using the QR Decomposition, we’ve eliminated the need to explicitly create the Gram matrix, and no longer need to
+Using the QR Decomposition, we've eliminated the need to explicitly create the
-invert matrices, which is computationally expensive and has its own set of precision degradation issues.
+Gram matrix, and no longer need to invert matrices, which is computationally expensive
+and has its own set of precision degradation issues.

 ## The Singular Value Decomposition

-The Singular Value Decomposition is a generalization of the Eigendecomposition to any $nxp$ matrix.
-The
+The Singular Value Decomposition is a generalization of the Eigendecomposition
-SVD decomposes a matrix $A$ into 3 matrices ($A = U \Sigma V^{T}$):
+to any $nxp$ matrix.
+The SVD decomposes a matrix $A$ into 3 matrices ($A = U \Sigma V^{T}$):

 - $U$ is a $n \times p$ orthogonal matrix (assuming $A$ is real); columns represent *left singular vectors*.
 - $\Sigma$ is a $p \times p$ diagonal matrix with diagonal entries representing the *singular values* of $A$.
 - $V^{T}$ is a $p \times p$ orthogonal matrix (assuming $A$ is real); rows represent *right singular vectors*.

 Beginning with the normal equations solution, replace $X$ with $U \Sigma V^{T}$ and solve for $\beta$: